NFL’s Richest Owners Ranked From 32 to 1 (Updated 2026)

 12) Glazer Family, Tampa Bay Buccaneers

-Malcolm Glazer was a real estate and business magnate who purchased the Tampa Bay Buccaneers in 1995.
-The Glazer family also held ownership of Manchester United for years before selling their stake in 2021, shifting their primary focus back to the Buccaneers.
+Malcolm Glazer was a real estate and business tycoon who bought the Tampa Bay Buccaneers in 1995.
+The Glazer family also controlled Manchester United for several years before selling their stake in 2021, allowing them to refocus their attention on the Buccaneers.

 Net worth: $10 billion